 The bill authorized the President to transfer defense articles from existing stocks and from production already on order of not more than $1.3 billion.
 Such transfers required the approval of the Army Chief of Staff or the Chief of Naval Operations, an odd reversal of the usual chain of command.
 This was likely a concession to fears that Lend-Lease would impair the United States' own defense preparations.
 However, new production could be transferred without limit (other than the available appropriations.)
 Authority to enter new Lend-Lease agreements would initially expire on 30 June 1943 and such agreements could continue to be acted on until 1 July 1946.
 The Act was extended by one year three times, making the final deadlines 30 June 1946 for new Lend-Lease agreements and 1 July 1949 for carrying out existing agreements.

-and 20% to Lend-Lease until minimal requirements for
+and 20% to Lend-Lease until minimal requirements for national

-defense were met, and then the formula could be reversed, with
+defense were met, and then the formula could be reversed, with 20%

-this, about $8.2 billion was for aircraft and parts,
+dollars.
+Of this, about $8.2 billion was for aircraft and parts,

-$3.9 billion for tanks and other combat vehicles, $2.5 billion for trucks and other
+$3.9 billion for tanks and other combat vehicles, $2.5 billion for

 An important feature of the bill was that defense materials were transferred without any obligation of debt on the recipient nations.
 This defused the issue of war debts before it could even be raised.
 However, there was a modest amount of "reverse Lend-Lease" in certain theaters.
 In the Pacific theater, Australia provided significant supplies and facilities to United States forces.
 This was not always appreciated, as when the Yanks grew to loathe mutton, but for the most part the assistance was very welcome.
 Australian reverse Lend-Lease included 420,000 pairs of pants, over a million knitted shirts, 270,000 battle jackets, 11 million pairs of socks, 1.5 million blankets, and 1.8 million pairs of boots and shoes, along with 95% of rations consumed in the Southwest Pacific.
 Reverse Lend-Lease did not, however, come close to repaying the cost of direct Lend-Lease, amounting to just 1/6th the value of direct Lend-Lease.